csev/dj4e/assn/dj4e_autos.md

 best approach is to build your `views.py` *without* using a `forms.py` - but you can do it either way.

+* Run the `python manage.py check` until you see no errors

 * Edit the `autos/models.py` file to add Auto and Makes models with a foreign key from Autos to Makes.

 <img src="svg/auto_model.svg" alt="A data model diagram showing Autos and Makes" style="display: block; margin-left: auto; margin-right: auto;align: center; max-width: 300px;">

-* Run the `python3 manage.py check` until you see no errors
+* Run the `python manage.py makemigrations` until it has no errors.
+If you find that the migrations have partially completed and seems ot be confused, you can always start the migrations over by
+typing:

+        rm */migrations/00*.py

-* Run the `makemigrations` and `migrate`  commands to perform the migrations.
+* Run the `python manage.py migrate` to create the database.

 * Edit `autos/admin.py` to add the Auto and Make models to the Django administration interface.

+* Run the `python manage.py check` until you see no errors

 * Create a superuser so you can test the admin interface and log in to the application.

-* Create the necessary views in `autos/templates/autos` to support your views.
+* Create the necessary template files in `autos/templates/autos` to support your views.
-Note that the sample code uses a sub folder under `templates` to make sure that templates are not inadvertently shared across multiple applications within a Django project.
+Note that the the second sub folder under `templates` is there to make sure that templates are not inadvertently shared across multiple applications within a Django project.

 * Find the line in your `base_bootstrap.html` that looks like this: